Date amended:

 Confirming the diagnosis

-The diagnosis of an ischaemic stroke (cerebral infarction) or cerebral haemorrhage requires both acute neurological symptoms and signs and confirmation by a brain CT [computerised tomography] scan or MRI [Magnetic Resonance Imaging] scan.
+The diagnosis of a cerebrovascular accident requires both acute neurological symptoms and signs as well as confirmation by a brain CT (computerised tomography) scan or MRI (Magnetic Resonance Imaging) scan.

-A transient ischaemic attack (TIA) is a clinical diagnosis and needs to be differentiated from other causes of acute transient neurological symptoms such as an epileptic attack, a migraine variant, the onset of another neurological disease such as multiple sclerosis or Parkinson’s disease, a hypoglycaemic attack, syncope due to cardiac disease or hypoxic attack from respiratory disease.
+A transient ischaemic attack (TIA) is a clinical diagnosis and needs to be differentiated from other causes of acute transient neurological symptoms.

 The relevant medical specialist is a neurologist or general physician.